mathjax/MathJax-docs/index.rst

 #####################

-MathJax is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath notaion that works in all modern browsers.
+MathJax is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath notation that works in all modern browsers.

 Basic Usage
 ===========